 Patterdale Terrier Size and Appearance

 Patterdales are cute and rustic looking terrier dogs with straight legs and a defined muzzle and triangular drop ears.
 Patterdale’s can come in various coat types such as black, tan, red, liver and chocolate.
 Some have combination coats like black and tan.
 They can have a smooth or coarse coat.
-They grow up to around 12 inches and around 6-7kg in weight.
+The typical Patterdale Terrier size is around 12 inches and around 6-7kg in weight.
 Being a small size, they also make a very cuddly lap dog.

 Because patterdales were bred from a mix of terriers, it’s sometimes hard to tell if they are a pure patterdale.
 It’s likely that you could end up with a Jack Russell or border and Patterdale cross.
 The only real way to know if you have a patterdale is to get a dog DNA test